 - Balance problems.

 These resolve with time, and rest.
 Avoiding stress during the recovery period is also important in speeding recovery.
-Some people have found complementary therapies such as counselling, acupuncture and homeopathy to be helpful in aiding recovery.
+Some people have found complementary therapies such as counselling and acupuncture to be helpful in aiding recovery.

 Doctors are required to report any cases of meningococcal disease to the Medical Officer of Health (MOH) in that area.
 In this way, the Public Health Protection Service can help reduce the spread of this very serious disease.